MTPConnect Team

 Jo's extensive experience in strategy, analysis, business planning and management in the research sector has been developed across 20 years working for universities, research organisations, investors, startup companies, community organisations and charities in a range of roles and discipline areas to lead and drive new innovations with strategic intention.

-Jo co-founded the Medical Device Partnering Program at Flinders University in 2009 with Professor Karen Reynolds and is currently a Non-Executive Director (Former Chair) for Cure4 Cystic Fibrosis.
+Jo co-founded the Medical Device Partnering Program at Flinders University in 2009 with Professor Karen Reynolds and is the former Non-Executive Director (Former Chair) for Cure4 Cystic Fibrosis.

 She holds a Bachelor of Biotechnology (Honours), Flinders University, has completed the Company Director’s Course and is a fellow of the Governor’s Leadership Foundation.